 You have already got the idea that after some good work it would be great to work a bit more:

 - Make a comprehensive review of the webinar recording;

 - Prepare a video;

-- Write an article to be posted to your blog;
+- Write an article for your blog;

 - Analyze everything and work on the mistakes made;